Promoting discounted items on Trade Me

 - How long can I list an item as on sale?

 - Under the Fair Trading Act, the Commerce Commission can prosecute sellers for the misrepresentation of pricing.
 Check out their guidelines.
 We'll also be keeping an eye on things to ensure discounted pricing is used appropriately.
+If you don’t use discount pricing responsibly, we may remove your access to it.

 - What happens to my listings when the was/now pricing is removed or the sale ends?